mcccclean/randomism/README.md

 A random number generator.
 By default, it uses an implementation of the Mersenne twister algorithm (from the `mersenne-twister` npm package).

-If a number is provided, it'll be used to seed the generator.
+If a number is passed to the constructor, it'll be used to seed the generator.
 If a string is provided, it'll be hashed (using the `string-hash` package) and then used as a seed.
 If nothing is provided, a random seed will be used.